 Career Consulting Services

-The George Washington University Career Center offers a wide range of services, including a strong consulting program for current students and recent graduates.* Our professional career consultants have extensive experience working with students in the areas of career development, employment advising, internship preparation, interviewing, and document preparation.
+The George Washington University Center for Career Services offers a wide range of services, including a strong consulting program for current students and recent graduates.* Our professional career consultants have extensive experience working with students in the areas of career development, employment advising, internship preparation, interviewing, and document preparation.
 We provide students and alumni with access to resources, information, and support.
 Take time to review the services listed below and log in to GWork to schedule an appointment.

 All students served by the GW Career Center will be able to schedule appointments on-line with a career consultant by clicking on the "Request an Appointment" button on your GWork profile home page.
 You can also select the "Calendar" function and then click on "Consulting Appointment" to make an appointment with a GW career consultant.
 (Alumni - please call 202.994.6495 to schedule an appointment).